aspschn/swingby/README.md

 ### View

 The views are the elements that rendered in a surface.
-A view has it's parent (except the root-view), and contain the children.
-A view can listen a pointer (mouse) enter, leave, move, click event and etc.
+A view has its parent (except the root-view), and contain the children.
+A view can listen a pointer (mouse) enter, leave, move, click event etc.

 Perhaps this could be called a widget.
-In Swingby however not privide real controls.
+In Swingby however does not privide real controls.
 But you can make your own buttons, inputs and others with the views.

 ## Contribute